The BVB coach was impressed with his side's showing against Werder Bremen and wants them to reach this standard week-in, week-out

 Levent Aycicek added a late consolation for the hosts, but it did not spoil Klopp's mood as he challenged his side to make a habit of such dazzling displays.

-"We were strong as a bear in the counter pressing and there is very little to complain about."
+"We were strong as a bear in the counter pressing and there is to complain about very little."

 Midfielder Nuri Sahin admitted he and his Dortmund team-mates revelled in an emphatic win that kept the pressure on second-placed Bayer Leverkusen in the Bundesliga.